This guide assumes you know what Urbit is. If not, check out my post on that.

 There are many types of wallets, but for ease of use, if you don't know what to get, then install Metamask.
 Alternately, if you want to hold many points and you want superior security you should purchase a Trezor hardware wallet.

-Step 2: Purchase or acquire a point
+Step 2: Purchase or acquire an urbit id

 It is advisable to trying to buy a planet underneath a star and a galaxy that are currently running.
 You can find your parent star and galaxy here: https://urbit.live/.
 Right now, though, there is no easy way to see if a star or galaxy is active without being on urbit.
+You can ask someone on the network to ping it though and see if it's up.

 If you do purchase a planet underneath a non-running star, it's not the end of the world.
 You can transfer to another.
 You will find one to accept you and then some gas to run the transaction.
 Or you can run a command to get updates from another star (temporarily)